ryanfmccullough/portfolio/README.md

 ## 📚 Publications & Speaking Engagements

 - **"Exploring Emerging Behaviors in AI: Challenges and Opportunities"** – Doctoral Praxis Research, Ongoing
-- **"Predictive Analytics in the DoD: Bridging PPBE and Emerging Threats"** – Presentation, 2024
-- **"AI and Predictive Analytics for Adaptive Defense Strategies"** – Published article, 2023
-- **"Mitigating Risks of AI Emergence in Critical Systems"** – Panelist, 2023
-- **"Emergent AI and Strategic Decision-Making in the DoD"** – Webinar, 2022

 ---